Jwu44/YourMum/product/task.md

 ## Requirements

-## Acceptance Criteria
-- After a user signs in via Google SSO, ask for access to Google Calendar
-- If they allow, then create a connection to Google Calendar MCP server
-  - Gather all events and tasks the user has for the current day
+- If user allows google calendar access after google sso, then fetch their google calendar events and tasks for the current day
-      - Create them as task objects
-      - Create a schedule using these task objects
-      - Store the schedule in MongoDB against the user for the current day
-- If user clicks 'don't allow', then user should also see their dashboard page with an empty schedule
-- Instead of continuing to the current onboarding flow, take user directly to the dashboard page
+- Take the title of the google calendar event or task and pass it into api_categorise_task to create a task object and categorise it
+- If a start and end time existed, add it to the created task object afterwards